33j33/design-patterns-using-typescript/facade-pattern/README.md

 3. Cloud SDKs (like AWS SDK) that abstract AWS services
 4. HTTP clients (like Axios) that simplify REST API calls

+## Differences with other patterns

+**Adapter pattern** wraps over one object. **Facade Pattern** creates a single object to represent a subsystem of multiple objects. **Flyweight Pattern** creates lots of little objects.

+**Facade** defines a simplified interface to a subsystem of objects.
+The subsystem itself is unaware of the facade. **Mediator** facilitate communication between components of the system.
+The components only know about the mediator object and don’t communicate directly.

 ## Further Reading

 https://refactoring.guru/design-patterns/facade